devopsghost98/devopsghost98/README.md

 abdella@engineering:~$ whoami
 ```

 I'm a **Software Engineer** based in **Toronto, Canada**.
-I've worked across pipelines and infrastructure — building and automating the systems most people never see directly — and I'm now focused on **AI infrastructure and automation**, while pivoting into **cryptography**.
+I've worked across pipelines and infrastructure — building and automating the systems most people never see directly — and I'm now focused on **AI infrastructure and automation**, while pivoting into **cryptography** in the near future.

 <div align="center">